AmberThrall/notes/content/Papers/The structure and stability of persistence modules.md

     - **Answer:** A locally finite poset is a poset $P$ such that for all $x,y\in P$ the interval $[x,y]=\{z\in P\mid x\le z\le y\}$ is finite. (https://en.wikipedia.org/wiki/Locally_finite_poset)
 - Homology of sublevel sets
 - Computing multiplicity, e,g, $\langle \circ_a\textemdash\bullet_b\textemdash\bullet_c\mid\bb{V}\rangle$, without knowing the interval decomposition.
+- Counterexample by Webb in Theorem 1.4 on page 13.

 Full paper can be found at: https://arxiv.org/abs/1207.3674